Swiip/jquery-springmvc-jpa/README.md

 - [Spring Data JPA] 1.1 _as DAO layer implementation_
 - [Spring Framework] 3.2 _as main IoC container_
 - [Spring MVC] 3.2 _as web framework_
-- Spring Data Rest 3.2 _as REST exporter_
+- [Spring Data Rest] 3.2 _as REST exporter_
 - [Spring Security] 3.1 _as security framework_

 ### JavaScript frameworks
 - [RequireJS] 2.0 _as JavaScript file and module loader_
 - [jQuery] 1.8 _as main JavaScript framework_
-- BackboneJS 0.9 _as Web UI structure_
+- [BackboneJS] 0.9 _as Web UI structure_
-- Twitter Bootstrap _as front-end framework_
+- [Twitter Bootstrap] _as front-end framework_

 ### Design patterns and guide lines
 - [Single-page application] (even for the login)
 - [RESTful] [JSON] API
-- [CloudFoundry] compatible

 ## Key integrations

 This sections contains a quick description of the key integration points between all technologies with a link to the file involved.

-### Data Source definition

-The application has to work on CloudFoundry.
-CloudFoundry brings useful [Spring tools to set up a data source from a CloudFoundry service](http://start.cloudfoundry.com/frameworks/java/spring/spring.html).

-But to be able to test the application without deploy on CloudFoundry every time, we'll need to be able to switch from a standard data source easily.
-To do that, we use the Spring 3.1 new feature which allow to [define different beans with profiles](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/new-in-3.1.html#d0e1293).

-In the project you will find [applicationContext-ds.xml](blob/master/src/main/resources/META-INF/applicationContext-ds.xml) which contains the two data sources with a different profile and
-[CloudApplicationContextInitializer.java](blob/master/src/main/java/org/cloudfoundry/services/CloudApplicationContextInitializer.java) class which automatically activate the right profile.

 ### No XML Spring configuration

-TODO
+Servlet 3.0 and Spring 3.1 adds support of full Java based configuration replacing web.xml and applicationContext.xml.
+It allows smaller and compiled configurations for building XML free applications.

+This application demonstrate this new way of configuration.
+As I writing this, Spring Security doesn't implement XML free configuration.
+Security configuration and Maven configuration are the last XML file of the application.

 ### Spring Data JPA configuration